 Silk Screening with Adhesive Stencils

-Adhesive stencils work very well for all types of fabric projects, such as this apparel tutorial from a few weeks ago.
+Adhesive stencils work very well for all types of fabric projects such as this apparel tutorial.
 By placing an adhesive stencil on a silk screen, we’ll be able to mimic the classic silk screening method without using any chemicals or complicated techniques.
 It’s an easy and affordable way to put any design onto a t-shirt or other fabric.

 We made this awesome bucket hat with our finished fabric!
 This is just one example of all the possible ways you can utilize this technique.
 We used it to make the design on the fabric, which we then sewed into a summery bucket hat.